-- The Navy would construct two target maintenance buildings (approximately 60 feet by 100 feet pre-engineered metal building) on existing disturbed B-17 lands, near the existing entry gate on State Route 839 (Figure 2-3).
-Existing aboveground powerlines would supply power to the buildings.
-The Navy would install heat and evaporative cooling systems, a septic system, and develop a water well to supply potable water.
-The Nevada Department of Environmental Protection would review and approve the wastewater collection and disposal system design if the overall system or any eventual post-treatment discharge would be into Waters of the U.S. The Navy would request and obtain water rights from the Nevada Division of Water Resources before implementing any alternative discussed in or based on this EIS.
+- The Navy would construct one target maintenance building and one vehicle maintenance building (approximately 60 feet by 100 feet pre-engineered metal buildings) on existing disturbed B-17 lands, near the existing entry gate on State Route 839 (Figure 2-3).
+The Navy proposes to connect to existing aboveground powerlines to supply power to the buildings.
+The Navy would install heat and evaporative cooling systems, install a septic system, and develop a water well to supply potable water.
+The Nevada Department of Environmental Protection would review and approve the wastewater collection and disposal system design if the overall system or any eventual post-treatment discharge would be into Waters of the U.S. The Navy would request and obtain any necessary water rights from the Nevada Division of Water Resources, or purchase existing and valid water rights, before implementing any alternative discussed in or based on this EIS.
 The Navy would also install a tank and fire pump for fire-water storage if it were to decide that fire suppression is necessary during either construction or future operation.
-The Navy would use existing roads and not construct new access roads. - The Navy would install two communication towers within the proposed expansion area west of State Route 839, at locations compatible with military training.
-The communications towers would be solar powered, not require fiber-optic cabling, and be accessible by existing dirt roads from State Route 839. - The Navy would construct new convoy routes, military vehicle training routes, and ground target areas would occupy on approximately 3,000 acres of B-17 (Figure 2-3).
-The Navy would install new targets and continue to use existing targets in the existing B-17. - The Navy would fence the perimeter of the proposed expansion lands using approximately 75 miles of BLM-approved four-strand fencing (final length would depend on topography and final routing) with eight 20-foot double swinging gates for access (Figure 2-3) and signage placed at regular intervals.
-The configuration of fencing will be evaluated to accommodate the local area wildlife (bighorn sheep versus pronghorn-friendly fencing configurations).
-Installation of fencing would follow recommendations described in BLM's Handbook 1741-1, such as avoiding bulldozer clearing or other major soil-disturbing methods.
-Two crews would take approximately six months to install perimeter fencing.
+The Navy would use existing roads and not construct new access roads to the maintenance buildings. - The Navy would install two communication towers within the proposed expansion area west of State Route 839, at locations compatible with military training.
+The communications towers would likely be solar powered, not require fiber-optic cabling, and be accessible by existing dirt roads from State Route 839. - The Navy would construct new convoy routes, military vehicle training routes, and ground target areas on approximately 3,000 acres of B-17 (Figure 2-3).
+The Navy would install new targets and continue to use existing targets in the existing B-17. - The Navy would fence the perimeter of the proposed expansion lands using approximately 75 miles of wildlife friendly configured four-wire fencing (final length would depend on topography and final routing) with eight 20-foot double swinging gates for access (Figure 2-3) and signage placed at regular intervals.
+Spacing of wires would be configured appropriately for the wildlife in the area.
+The configuration of fencing would be evaluated to accommodate the local area wildlife (bighorn-sheep-friendly versus pronghorn-friendly fencing configurations).
+Installation of fencing would follow recommendations described in BLM's Handbook 1741-1 and Nevada Revised Statute (NRS) 569.431 through NRS 569.471, such as avoiding bulldozer clearing or other major soil-disturbing methods.
+For analysis purposes, it is expected that two crews would take approximately six months to install perimeter fencing.
 After installation is complete, the Navy would incrementally remove the interior fencing within the expanded B-17 range.

-2.3.2.2.4 Road and Infrastructure Improvements to Support Alternative 1
+2.3.4.4.4 Road and Infrastructure Improvements to Support Alternative 1